DominicMachado/DominicMachado.github.io/clas-141-f20/schedule-clas141-f20.md

 - **Homework (due before class)**:  Read the accounts of [Thucydides](https://scaife.perseus.org/reader/urn:cts:greekLit:tlg0003.tlg001.perseus-eng6:6.54-6.59/) and [Aristotle](http://perseus.uchicago.edu/perseus-cgi/citequery3.pl?dbname=GreekFeb2011&getid=1&query=Arist.%20Ath.%20Pol.%2018) about the murder of Hippias.
 In your commonplace book, jot down three pieces of evidence that appear to conflict with one another and what you think might explain these differences.

 ### Wednesday, September 16
-- The Problem of Ancient Evidence, Part 3
-- Source Analysis Project Released
+- Primary Source Analysis Release and Discussion
-- **Homework (due before class)**: Read the sources on the [Lelantine War](https://drive.google.com/file/d/1OL8DTs27ZWk3j3xCKSy7jaIhKAiec5dm/view?usp=sharing) and watch the video of me analyzing them.
-Jot down three questions about my analysis in your commonplace book for further discussion in class.
+- **Homework (due before class)**: Reflect on the primary source analysis we have done in the last two class periods and jot down what you think are the key features of the process of primary source analysis.

 ### Friday, September 18
 - The Fundamental Divisions of Greek Society